-It was already at this time that Halina Mikołajska

-easiness that resulted from living every

-began to feel the un- https://commons.wikimedia.org/wiki/F ko%C5%82ajska.jpg?uselang Au day under the conditions of the dictatorship, but she continued with her career as an actress.
+It was already at this time that Halina Mikołajska easiness that resulted from living every day under the conditions of the dictatorship, but she continued with her career as an actress.
 In March 1968, Poland was at the height of a growing social crisis linked to restrictions on civil liberties, censorship of the arts, anti-Semitic campaigns by the authorities and attempts to exclude young people from the country's political life.
-At the time, Mikołajska was still on stage, but she was already thinking about protesting, especially in light of her husband's Jewish background.
+At the time, Mikołajska was still on stage, but she was already thinking about protesting, especially in light of her husband's Jewish back-

 In the 1970s she consciously became fully involved in opposition activities.
 She admitted, however, that she was not politically motivated, but rather motivated by her moral dilemmas.
 She did not agree with the violation of human rights and the harassment and imprisonment of people considered politically inconvenient.
-Mikołajska was particularly inspired to begin her activities by the book Teatr i film III Rzeszy, written by Bogusław Drewniak, which made her aware of the propagandistic nature of the communist system of which she, as an artist, was a part.
+Mikołajska was particularly inspired to begin her activities by the book Teatr i film III Rzeszy, written by Bogusław Drewniak, which made her aware of the propagandistic nature of the communist system of which she, as an artist, was a began to feel the un- https://commons.wikimedia.org/wiki/File:Halina Mi-Author unknown speech.

 In 1975, she signed a letter by 59 intellectuals expressing their objections to planned changes to the constitution.
-These included provisions on the inviolability of Poland's alliance with the USSR and the indisputable role of the Communist Party.
+These included provisions on the inviolability of Poland's alliance with the USSR and the indisputable role of the Commudiately after its creation.

-In June 1976 there was a wave of protests in Poland, linked to a sharp rise in food prices.
-They were brutally suppressed.
-In response to these events, the Workers' Defence Committee was formed, and Halina Mikołajewska joined it immediately after its creation.
 She attended workers' trials and collected money for the families of the imprisoned.
 During her stay in the West, she also collected funds and informed emigrants and representatives of world culture about the situation of the opposition in Poland.
 Together with her husband, she made her flat available to organisers of opposition meetings and to women in need.

+In June 1976 there was a wave of protests in Poland, linked to a sharp rise in food prices.
+They were brutally suppressed.
+In response to these events, the Workers' Defence Committee was formed, and Halina Mikołajewska joined it imme-

 In 1979 she took part in a three-week hunger strike at the Church of the Holy Cross in Warsaw.
-The strike was for the release ile:Halina_Mig=pl#Licencja thor unknown

-Mi- of dissidents imprisoned in Czechoslovaencja kia for fighting for basic human rights, innown cluding the right to privacy and freedom of speech.
+The strike was for the release of dissidents imprisoned in Czechoslovako%C5%82ajska.jpg?uselang=pl#Licencja kia for fighting for basic human rights, including the right to privacy and freedom of